• Skip to main content

 • Traditional loans: Work with lenders to secure funding for your business insurance and pay back the loan monthly.

 • Stock loans: Instead of borrowing against business credit, secure a stock loan, which you take out using your invested shares as collateral.
 These are secured loans that allow you to retain ownership of your stocks once you pay the money back.
-Learn more about securities lending
+Learn more about securities lending.

 • Business credit cards: Consider charging your insurance premium on a credit card, which could help you get cash back on your payment.